-Draw 40cc of blood, add Heparin to prevent clotting and dilute the blood 4:1 with saline.
+Draw 60cc of blood, add Heparin to prevent clotting and dilute the blood 4:1 with saline.
 On its way to being re-infused at the site from which it was drawn, pass the diluted blood through a disposable, fused-quartz cuvette housed in the UBT Device.
 The UBT device is a box containing UV-C and UV-A bulbs that surround the cuvette.
-The UBT procedure takes about 20 minutes
+The UBT procedure takes less than 30 minutes.

 - Fused-quartz turbulating cuvette